shafu0x/inverse-neural-network/README.md

 In the `neural_network.py` you can find a very simple neural network trained on MNIST.
 After it archived 80% accuracy I save it as a .h5 file to use it's weights in the inverse-neural-network.

 ## Inverse-Neural_Network
 In `inverse_neural_network.py` you can find the inverse neural network.
-That takes an 10 dim input and returns a 784 dim output.
+That takes an 10-dim input and returns a 784 dim output.

+It returns the actual 28*28 pixel image that created the 10-dim output.
 You can use it for example to look at which input to the network would cause it to return the following vector `[0,0,0,0,0,1,0,0,0,0]`.
 It is the same network but just the other way around.

 ## Does it work
 The implementation works.
 You can test it out yourself.
 To test it run the following inference: